 I was distraught.
 Okay, so this is where I go into the story all moms and dads need to hear when times get hard.

 What did I do?
 I went to mass.
-I don’t normally go to mass (husband and I disagree on faith somewhat… long story, I’m not upset, I go when I need it).
+I don’t normally go to mass.
+The husband and I disagree on faith somewhat… long story, I’m not upset, I go when I need it.
 We went to Midnight Christmas Eve mass, Dan got a baby sitter and took me because I needed it.
 He gets me.

-The story of Mary, a very very young woman (let’s be honest, she was a child at 14!!!), who was pregnant and married and not pregnant by her husband or other worldly man for that matter. (this is a tenet of my faith, please don’t go off on me for it.
-I don’t question your faith, grant me the same respect) She was the mother of God.
+The story of Mary, a very very young woman (let’s be honest, she was a child at 14), who was pregnant and married and not pregnant by her husband or other worldly man for that matter.
+This is a basic tenet of my faith, please don’t go off on me for it.
+I don’t question your faith, grant me the same respect.
+She was the mother of God.
 Imagine that responsibility.
+I can’t even manage to not burn dinner, she had to raise God.
 And she had to raise this innocent little baby to adulthood so he could save the human race.
 No pressure, right?

 How fearful she must have been.
 Scared and afraid, a refugee seeking a safe place to have this little life she was suddenly responsible for.
 How terrifying that must have been.
 How she questioned being able to do it.
 How she questioned whether she should be given this responsibility.

 But the Priest pointed out that it was okay, because she was able to get through it.
 She was specifically chosen for this task.
 Not because she was stronger than anyone else.
 But because she would be able to find it within herself and within her love for her child to carry on.
 She could do it because, as a mother, she had it within her to do anything for her child.
 That simple.
 Parents come equipped to do it all, apparently.